drelhaj/BLC-WSD-Frontend/README.md

 ------------

  * ruby ~> 2.0.0
- * The `usastools` gem (available from the UCREL SVN repo)
+ * The `usastools` gem (available from the UCREL SVN repo in `/usas/usastools`)
- * USAS lexicons in CLAWS c7 format (optional, needed only for pre-loading tags)
+ * USAS lexicons in CLAWS c7 format (optional, needed only for pre-loading tags, to be found in the UCREL SVN at `/usas/lexicons`)

 Structure
 ---------